matthewdfuller/cloudwatch-buddy/README.md

 `timeout` - The interval, in seconds, to submit your metrics.
 The minimum is 60 seconds (AWS CloudWatch charts only show minute-level metrics) and the maximum is 30 minutes (1800 s).
 The default is 120 seconds.

+`debug` - Whether messages should be printed to the console; helps with debugging

 ### Logs

 The following logs options are supported: